 qmake -tp vc <your project>.pro "CONFIG+=windeployqt"

 You will not need to do any conversion to open your project in Qt Creator.
 Please follow the generic instructions on how to open and build a project.

-Qt Creator deploys your application on the WinRT device, if the device is detected by the PC.
+Qt Creator deploys your application on the UWP device, if the device is detected by the PC.